Graphic: Bottle PR Agency

 At this point it seems the ability to experience ASMR, and the preferences for specific ASMR triggers is very subjective.
 Hopefully, research will cast some light in these poorly lit areas.

-*** These theories about ASMR are a work in progress, please stay tuned for more updates, additions, and changes ***
+*** These hypotheses about ASMR are a work in progress, please stay tuned for more updates, additions, and changes ***